freifunk-gluon/gluon/docs/package/gluon-next-node.rst

 using the same MAC, IP4 and IP6 across all nodes in a mesh.
 Thus, the node that the client is currently connected to, can always be reached under a known address.

-The IP6 is marked es deprecated to prevent it from being used as a source address for packages originating from a node.
+The IP6 is marked as deprecated to prevent it from being used as a source address for packages originating from a node.

 site.conf